22 LEGO Sets That Turn 10-Year-Old Boys Into Master Builders

 Pros

-• Joints hold action poses perfectly
+• Joints hold poses for creative displays

 Cons